SD10/swift-compiler-stuff/README.md

   https://github.com/trill-lang - A type safe, compiled language inspired by (and written in) Swift

-  https://github.com/trill-lang/LLVMSwift - A Swift wrapper for the LLVM C API (version 5.0)

   https://github.com/trill-lang/Kaleidoscope - Kaleidoscope is an LLVM language for writing tutorials.

   https://github.com/harlanhaskins/Kaleidoscope-Swift - A compiler for the Kaleidoscope sample project, written in Swift